R0N1NY/BRGuard/3_AdaptLink/README.md

 ## 2. Training

-We need to find the weights of subsystems and the threshold via the Task-Specified Threshold Optimizer.
+We need to find the weights of models and the threshold via the Task-Specified Threshold Optimizer.

 ```sh
 $ python AdaLink.py mobile